BDC Hamburger Icon

 Open row

 Payment method preferences — including credit and debit cards, mobile payments and buy-now-pay-later (BNPL) options — often vary among generations.
+If you want to maximize your sales, it’s essential to understand how your audience prefers to pay.

 How each generation prefers to pay

-Generation Z: cash, debit cards and mobile payments
+Generation Z: Debit cards and mobile wallets

-Millennials: credit cards and mobile wallets
+Millennials: Credit cards and mobile wallets

 Did You Know?Did you know